thuehn/Minstrel-Blues/measurement/minstrel-measurement/Readme.md

 The host from option ```ctrl``` manages the measurement.
 It can be a different machine than the one running the measurement scripts.
 The fetched data from all measurement nodes are stored at the host running the measurement script.

 The option ```connections``` is a map for grouping accesspoints with stations by name or IP addresses.
-Theses identifiers have be used in the ```name``` field of ```nodes``` that is a list of anonymous records of fields ```name```, ```radio```, ```ctrl_if``` and ```rsa_key```.
+Theses identifiers have to be used in the ```name``` field of ```nodes``` that is a list of anonymous records of fields ```name```, ```radio```, ```ctrl_if``` and ```rsa_key```.
 The field ```radio``` denotes the radio interface prefixed by "radio" and indexed by phy index.
 The field ```ctrl_if``` denotes the control interface for SSH and RPC connections.
 The control interface of a node record may be the same as the radio interface and may be a bridge.
 Devices with more than one radio can participate with more radios in experiments by adding them multiple times with individual couplings of radio and control interfaces.
 The RSA keys are used for controlling all measurement nodes remotely from the controller.
 Therefore the controllers public RSA key have to be added to the authorized key file of dropbear at all nodes.

 ## Execute Measurement

 In a first setup connect all stations to the accesspoints manually.
-Check the public RSA key of the controller on all nodes by logging into manually with ```ssh -i <remote_rsa_key_file_path< <host>``` from the control node.
+Check the public RSA key of the controller on all nodes by logging into manually with ```ssh -i <remote_rsa_key_file_path> <host>``` from the control node.
 Do the same for your local machine and the control node.

 ### Static Power